nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Both indexes are converted to 0 based indexing.
 In this case, the `tutorIndex` and `commentIndex` are both set to `0`.

-Step 4: In the `DeleteCommentCommand` execution, the `model#getSortedFilteredTutorList()` is called upon to retrieve the list of displayed tutors.
+Step 4: In the `DeleteCommentCommand` execution, the `ModelManager#getSortedFilteredTutorList()` is called upon to retrieve the list of displayed tutors.
 The `Tutor` whose index matches the `tutorIndex` is then stored.
 In this case, the first `Tutor` is selected.